fineanmol/plant-tree/README.md

-🌴 Updated on Wed, 22 Jan 2025 09:37:56 GMT
+🌵 Updated on Fri, 24 Jan 2025 11:49:00 GMT

-> "The best error message is the one that never shows up."
+> "Any fool can write code that a computer can understand."